 - 31. The Cambridge sub-Regional Gypsy and Traveller Accommodation Needs Assessment (GTANA) 2011 was published in October 2011.
 The GTANA has assessed a need for 67 additional pitches between 2011 and 2016, and a need for five extra pitches from 2016 - 2021.
 Further projected need has been calculated up until 2031.
 These findings were largely accepted by the Council's Housing Portfolio Holder on 13 June 2012 as part of the evidence base to support the Council's planning framework.
 The shortfall in pitches between 2011 and 2016 has been reduced by two and agreed as 65. - 32.
 Since 2011, a total of nine pitches with planning permission have been developed.
 A further private site of 26 pitches has been permitted but not yet completed.
-This leaves a total of 30 pitches (65 (9 + 26)) for which permanent sites need to be identified.
+This leaves a total of 30 pitches (65 - (9 + 26)) for which permanent sites need to be identified.
 There are currently 68 pitches with temporary planning permission and while there can be no certainty that these will (all) be turned into permanent permissions, there is a reasonable expectation that some of these will be approved, thus further reducing the overall shortfall in pitches.

 - 33. There are no other sites in the district where pitches are known to be vacant, available and suitable for the applicant.
 (While there are vacant sites at Smithy Fen, Cottenham, this is an area now frequented solely by Irish Travellers and where the applicant was previously living).
 The two public sites at Milton and Whaddon have remained full with waiting lists of at least a year.
 However, the Council is actively involved with the aid of government funding in planning a new site for Gypsies and Travellers.
 Similarly, negotiations are taking place for the delivery of a further site that could become available within the next 18 months.
 The delivery of one or other of these sites would clearly help meet some of the outstanding unmet need. - 34.
-The results of the GTANA and the decision of the Council's Housing Portfolio Holder were not available to the inspector in the recent appeal on land at Schole Road (S/1561/09/F).
+The results of the GTANA and the decision of the Council's Housing Portfolio Holder were not available to the inspector in the recent appeal on land to the west.
 The now up-to-date needs assessment suggests that the unmet need is not "substantial" as the inspector concluded.
 Nonetheless, there remains an unmet general need for additional pitches in the district.
-This unmet need is a material consideration that weighs in favour of this proposal, particularly given the lack of landscape harm described above. - 35.
-The comments from the Old West Internal Drainage Board are noted.
-The site has an existing cess pit on site, and the original objection was withdrawn on provision of this information.
+This unmet need is a material consideration that weighs in favour of this proposal.

-The Applicant's Personal Needs and Circumstances
+The applicant's personal needs and circumstances